stefanrueger/urboot/README.md

 `ATtiny167`), then this is all that is needed.
 However, if your part *has* hardware support for bootloaders (eg, `ATmega328p`), then ***particular attention*** is needed as to whether the bootloader
- - Is a vector bootloader **(`j`, `v` or `V`),** in which case the fuses need to be programmed so that on reset the MCU jumps to the reset vector at address 0.
-The lock bits should not preclude writing to any of the boot sections (otherwise the space freed up by vector bootloaders cannot be used).
+ - Is a vector bootloader **(`j`),** in which case the fuses need to be programmed so that on reset the MCU jumps to the reset vector at address 0.
+Ensure the lock bits do not preclude writing to any of the boot sections (otherwise the space freed up by vector bootloaders cannot be used).
  - Assumes hardware support **(`h`)** and sits in a dedicated HW boot section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the correct bootloader start;
    the boot section size fuse bits need to match the actual bootloader size (consult the data sheet